-An archive of past announcements that have been distributed in the Department of Health’s eNewsletter mailing list.
+An archive of past announcements that have been distributed in the Department of Health and Aged Care’s eNewsletter mailing list.

-Subscribe to receive the Department of Health’s regular eNewsletter and stay informed of key issues in aged care.
+Subscribe to receive the Department of Health and Aged Care’s regular eNewsletter and stay informed of key issues in aged care.

 News on aged care matters including changes to programs and policies, funding announcements and latest publications.

-Participate in webinars hosted by the Department of Health to provide updates to the aged care sector and consumers.
+Participate in webinars hosted by the Department of Health and Aged Care to provide updates to the aged care sector and consumers.
 If you missed any recent webinars, they can be viewed online.

 The GEN website provides information and data on aged care.
 On the GEN website, you can utilise dynamic data products, access aged care reports and publications, and have the ability to request customised data.

-Fact sheets, forms, guides and policies, reports and other publications by the Department of Health.
+Fact sheets, forms, guides and policies, reports and other publications by the Department of Health and Aged Care.

 Brochures, fact sheets, case studies and more, for you to share with service providers and use in your publications.